|23 March 1429

 Family Tree Details

-To ensure peace between England and France the marriage between Henry VI and Margaret was arranged.
+To ensure peace between England and France the marriage between Henry VI and Margaret of Anjou was arranged.
+This agreement is known as the Treaty of Tours. ¹

-The Queen had raised an army and with the King they met the Duke of York at Dartford.
-Outnumbered, York disbanded his army and surrendered to the King.
-He was taken to London and later at St. Paul's Cathedral he was forced to swear an oath saying he would not oppose the King.
+The Queen had raised an army and with the king they confronted the Duke of York at Dartford.
+Outnumbered, York disbanded his army and surrendered.
+He was taken to London and later at St. Paul's Cathedral was forced to swear an oath saying he would not oppose King Henry. ¹

 Edward of Westminster, also known as Edward of Lancaster, King Henry's and Margaret of Anjou's only son, was born at Westminster.